 The terms in \eq{phi_ijk_recurrence} involving fewer than three distinct individuals can be calculated using \prop{phi_ij}.
 Thus, \eq{phi_ijk_recurrence} together with \prop{phi_ij} uniquely define $\left\{\phi_{ijk}\right\}_{i,j,k=1}^{N}$. \end{proposition} \begin{proof} For $i\neq j\neq k\neq i$, a one-step analysis of the neutral process gives

-Similar to what we did in the proof of \prop{phi_ij}, to obtain \eq{phi_ijk_recurrence} we decompose \eq{phi_ijk_oneStep} based on the number of mutations into $\left\{i,j,k\right\}$ (which is now between zero and three, inclusive).
+Like what we did in the proof of \prop{phi_ij}, to obtain \eq{phi_ijk_recurrence} we decompose \eq{phi_ijk_oneStep} based on the number of mutations into $\left\{i,j,k\right\}$ (which is now between zero and three, inclusive).

 The portion of \eq{phi_ijk_oneStep} associated to exactly three mutations into $\left\{i,j,k\right\}$ is